Fri, Kasos: Geography

-Modern Fri
+History

 Fri was built in 1840 from inhabitants of Aghia Marina and refugees of the Kasos Massacre.
 The name was probably given due to the shape of the shoreline which resembles an eyebrow.
-The municipality of Kasos is located in Fri as well as a local clinic and the archeological museum.
+The seat of the municipality of Kasos is located in Fri as well as a local clinic and the archeological museum.
 Today, Fri has a small sports center and a public library.
 There is also an elementary school.
-From 2010 the meteorological station of the National Observatory of Athens is located in the Municipality of Kasos in Fri.
+Since 2010 the meteorological station of the National Observatory of Athens is located in the Municipality of Kasos in Fri.
 The port of Fri is connected with Piraeus, Crete, Karpathos and Rhodes.
 Most of the houses in Fri have two floors and feature a traditional architecture.
 These houses are found in Fri the last 150 years along with old churches and monasteries.

 Climate

 Fri has a hot semi-arid climate (Köppen climate classification: BSh).
 According to the data of the National Observatory of Athens and the Hellenic National Meteorological Service stations, Fri records the mildest winters in Greece, with a record low temperature of 2.7 °C (for the period 1989–2025).
 It is also the second driest area of Greece after Schoinoussa.
 Fri falls in 11a hardiness zone.

+Climate data for Fri 4 m a.s.l.